-- distort signals for investment in the Tasmanian electricity generation sector: the obligation on New TFOS Units to meet the cost of the additional R6 increases the cost of operating those units, thereby making the investment less attractive relative to investment in units that are not required to contribute to the cost of the additional R6.
-Distorting investment signals in this way may create incentives to build plant that would have met the current TFOS in order to avoid these additional costs; - restrict competition: delaying or deferring decisions to invest in New TFOS Units in Tasmania limits the development of competition in the generation sector, and prevents consumers from accessing the benefits of price-based competition; - impede the achievement of economic efficiency: distorted investment signals and limited competition hamper the market's ability to deliver to consumers electricity produced at least cost; - create a barrier to entry: recovering the cost of the additional R6 only from New TFOS Units is likely to create a barrier to entry for that class of generator; - introduce a technological bias into the National Electricity Rules (Rules): the effect of the proposed Derogation on investment signals, economic efficiency and conditions for entry is likely to create a competitive advantage in favour of those generators who meet the current TFOS; - create regulatory uncertainty: making the proposed Derogation would demonstrate a willingness to change accepted cost allocation methodologies in a way that increases investment risk and undermines certainty in existing regulatory decision making and processes; - be inconsistent with the existing causer pays principle: the basis on which the proposed Derogation allocates and recovers the cost of the additional R6 is not consistent with the causer pays principle that governs cost recovery for contingency FCAS services in the National Electricity Market (NEM).
+- distort signals for investment in the Tasmanian electricity generation sector: the obligation on 2008 TFOS Units to meet the cost of the additional R6 increases the cost of operating those units, thereby making the investment less attractive relative to investment in units that are not required to contribute to the cost of the additional R6.
+Distorting investment signals in this way may create incentives to build plant that would have met the pre-2008 TFOS in order to avoid these additional costs; - restrict competition: delaying or deferring decisions to invest in 2008 TFOS Units in Tasmania limits the development of competition in the generation sector, and prevents consumers from accessing the benefits of price-based competition; - impede the achievement of economic efficiency: distorted investment signals and limited competition hamper the market's ability to deliver to consumers electricity produced at least cost; - create a barrier to entry: recovering the cost of the additional R6 only from 2008 TFOS Units is likely to create a barrier to entry for that class of generator; - introduce a technological bias into the National Electricity Rules (Rules): the effect of the proposed Derogation on investment signals, economic efficiency and conditions for entry is likely to create a competitive advantage in favour of those generators who meet the pre-2008 TFOS; - create regulatory uncertainty: making the proposed Derogation would demonstrate a willingness to change accepted cost allocation methodologies in a way that increases investment risk and undermines certainty in existing regulatory decision making and processes; - not be consistent with the causer pays principle: the basis on which the proposed Derogation allocates and recovers the cost of the additional R6 is not consistent with the causer pays principle.